6.x Upgrade Guide

 React 19 support is expected before the end of beta (although several developers have already upgraded with no problems).

-Form POTENTIAL BREAKING CHANGE
+Form POTENTIAL BREAKING CHANGES

 The onChange() and onSubmit() callbacks were accidentally returning extra data along with what was listed in the IChangeEvent interface.
-In v6, this was fixed so that only the data described by the IChangeEvent interface is returned.
-If you were relying on that extra data in the callbacks, we are sorry for the inconvenience.

 IdSchema replacement BREAKING CHANGE

-The recursive IdSchema type and all its usages was replaced with a much simpler FieldPathId type.
 This was done to remove a performance headache associated with having to recursively generate the IdSchema for every change made to formData.
-Moreover, after some evaluation, 99% of the use cases for the IdSchema were simply to get the id for a field.

 FieldPathId is defined as: